Ewan-Roberts/TrueLayer/README.md

 node server.js hackernews --posts n
 ```

-### To run the tests open terminal, go to root folder and run:
+### To run the tests open terminal, go to the root folder and run:
 This project has **94.34%** code coverage
 ```
 npm test